Physical Address

 The state is an updatable structure that can contain data and information about the component.
 It can also change over time.
 A user action or system event can cause a change in the state.
 The React component’s heart determines the behavior and rendering of the component.
 It is important to keep a state as simple as possible.
 It is the local state of information or status of the component.
 Furthermore, it cannot be modified or accessed outside the component.

-Let’s take an example for state use case:
+Let’s take an example for a state use case:

 import React, {Component} from "react"